aldebaran/qibuild/doc/source/advanced/guide/how_to_write_a_library.rst

 * ``foo.hpp``: the public header of the ``foo`` library.
 It contains the public API, and include the least possible number of other headers.
-(Use of forward declarations, and PIMPL implementations are recommanded)
+(Use of forward declarations, and PIMPL implementations are recommended)

 * ``foo.cpp`` : implementation of the ``foo.hpp`` functions